-How we do it Provide and manage cemeteries that meet community needs.
-Provide adequate plots and land to meet the Districts burial needs. performance mar to p hea Mai to tl stan avai Ensure provision and management of cemeteries to provide for community health.
+How we do it Provide and manage cemeteries that meet community needs.Provide adequate plots and land to meet the Districts burial needs.
+How we measure performance Ensure provision and management of cemeteries to provide for community health.
 Maintain cemetery facilities to the appropriate national standard, with public records available on request.
 Performance 2018/2019: Cemetery facilities have been maintained to the appropriate national standard and public records are available on request.
 (2017/2018: Cemetery facilities have been maintained to the appropriate national standard and public records are available on request.
 A new eco burial site was established at the Orowaiti Cemetery, Westport.)
 Target: 2020/2021 Continue to provide and maintain cemetery facilities to the appropriate national standard, with public records available on request.
 Ensure sufficient burial plots are available in all wards to meet current and future demands.
 2018/2019: No extensions were required to meet the target.
 (2017/2018: no extensions were required.
 Council is investigating options for a new eco burial site in Karamea.)
 Continue to provide adequate plots and land to meet the District's burial needs.